 Under the collaboration agreement with Janssen regarding the development of ACI-35, we may become entitled to receive upfront and milestone payments totaling up to CHF 500 million, plus royalties on sales at a percentage rate ranging from low double digits to mid-teens.
-To date, we have received an upfront payment of CHF 25.9 million.
-The total future payments that we would be entitled to under the agreement for clinical milestones amounts to CHF 83.5 million.
+To date, we have received an upfront payment of CHF 25.9 million, a research contribution of CHF 1.5 million and a CHF 4.9 million clinical milestone payment.
+The total future payments that we would be entitled to under the agreement for clinical milestones amounts to CHF 77.1 million.